 Interested in our home renovation rebates?
-Please review the general rebate eligibility criteria below to make sure your home is eligible, then check the upgrade-specific eligibility requirements.
+First, review the program eligibility criteria below to make sure your home is eligible, then check the upgrade-specific eligibility requirements.

-Applicants are responsible for ensuring they meet the program eligibility requirements prior to applying.
+You're responsible for ensuring you meet the program eligibility requirements prior to applying.

-The home must be one of the following types of residential buildings:
+The home must be 12 months or older, and one of the following types of residential buildings:

 - Mobile home that is permanently fixed on a foundation, structurally complete with plumbing, heating, electrical, water and sewer services.
 Towing apparatus and axle has been removed.